rsliapukhinjs/gymrat/README.md

 # GymRat App

 GymRat is a site for fictional fitness company.
-You can choose categories of exercises you are interested in and it get you according set of exercises with ste-by-step guide and video content.
+You can choose categories of exercises you are interested in.
+You'll receive set of exercises with step-by-step guide and video content to help you get results.

 ## Tech Stack